CEEJ222/roast-app/PRD.md

 - **NEW:** Deliver beautiful, intuitive user experience with comprehensive profile management
 - **NEW:** Integrate real-time environmental data for enhanced roast tracking
 - **NEW:** Support multiple roasting machines per user with CRUD management
+- **NEW:** Build RAG-powered AI roasting copilot that learns from historical data
+- **NEW:** Provide real-time roasting guidance based on similar past roasts
+- **NEW:** Enable intelligent roast planning and adjustment recommendations

 ## 3. User Stories